I AM MAINTAINING THIS PAGE TO PROVIDE INFORMATION TO MY CONSTITUENTS IN ARUNDEL & SOUTH DOWNS.

 Please check this page regularly as the information may change frequently.
 Always defer to the more specific personalised advice that you may receive from your own GP or other healthcare professional.

-Sussex has now surpassed 1.2 million vaccinations, a significant milestone reflecting the huge amount of working taking place at GPs, vaccination centres and pharmacies..
+Sussex has now surpassed 1.9 million vaccinations, a significant milestone reflecting the huge amount of working taking place at GPs, vaccination centres and pharmacies.
+The figure reflects 1,028,925 people who have received their first vaccination and 677,497 who have received their second.

 Pregnant women will also be able to book through the national booking service from today (13th May) and will be directed to vaccination centres offering Pfizer and Moderna in their local area in line with JCVI Guidance.
 They can also speak to their GP practice or maternity service if they have any questions about the coronavirus vaccine or can talk to a healthcare professional at their appointment.